 Additional Read: Hidden Home Loan Charges that you can easily Miss Out

-In your home-buying journey as an informed buyer, it is important to understand these two charges and the differences between them.
+In your home-buying journey as an informed buyer, it is important to understand these two charges, the differences between them and how to calculate them.
+You can calculate stamp duty using our stamp duty calculator.

 Need a loan to buy your dream home?
 Tata Capital brings you attractive financing options for purchasing a house of your own.